xMiguelx13/Active-Directory/README.md

 <br />
 <br />
 Now it is time to set up an admin account instead of using the one windows provides In order to do this, we had to create a new group within the system called "_ADMINS".
-We then added user mrayas (my name) and moved the user to the admins folder.:  <br/>
+We then added user mrayas (my name) and moved the user to the admins folder:  <br/>
 <img src="https://i.imgur.com/8jsLNrC.png" height="80%" width="80%" alt="VM"/>
 <img src="https://i.imgur.com/Y6F9rGj.png" height="80%" width="80%" alt="VM"/>
 <br />
 <br />
-Now we will install RAT (Remote Access Server)/NAS (Network Access Translation) in order to allow our client from Windows 10 to be on the network and have access to the internet. :  <br/>
+Now we will install RAT (Remote Access Server)/NAS (Network Access Translation) in order to allow our client from Windows 10 to be on the network and have access to the internet:  <br/>
 <img src="https://i.imgur.com/2mBfzAC.png" height="80%" width="80%" alt="VM"/>
 <img src="https://i.imgur.com/QakoxT5.png" height="80%" width="80%" alt="VM"/>
 <br />